 2020 Jack Raharuhi, from Westport, NZ.

-2021 joint winners Rozzie O'Reilly from Australia and Sam Vivian-Greer from NZ.
+2021 Rozzie O'Reilly from Australia and Sam Vivian-Greer from NZ.
 Due to Covid-19 and border closures in 2020, the Award had two recipients from either side of the Tasman.

-• Applications are open from 1 August until 31 August each year (close at 5pm NZ time, no late entries)
+• Applications are open and are online from 1 August until 31 August each year (close at 5pm NZ time, no late entries)

-• Finalists will be announced in the third week of September
+• Finalists will be announced 18th – 23rd of September

 For any questions about the application or the award process, please contact email@example.com